ZiadKhalidApp/Geo-fencing-Marketing/README.md

 # Geo-fencing-Marketing-for-Fast-Food-and-Restaurants
 Couch Potato is an innovative mobile application designed to revolutionize the way restaurants interact with their  customers.
-This project combines geofencing marketing, semantic analysis of customer comments, and web  scraping techniques to provide restaurants with insights and enhanced marketing capabilities.
+This project combines geofencing marketing, analysis of customer comments, and web  scraping techniques to provide restaurants with valuable insights and enhanced marketing capabilities.

 # Screenshots - CouchPotato